Manasi-Rathod/Bank_Marketing_Prediction/README.md

 📊 Bank Marketing Campaign Analysis & Prediction

 This project analyzes the *Bank Marketing* dataset to understand customer behavior and predict responses to direct marketing campaigns.
-Using *Python* and *Machine Learning, we perform **data preprocessing, exploratory data analysis (EDA), feature engineering*, and build predictive models to improve campaign targeting.
+Using *Python* and *Machine Learning*, we perform *data preprocessing, exploratory data analysis (EDA), feature engineering*, and build predictive models to improve campaign targeting.

 📂 Project Structure